-Clean the contact areas on the brake caliper bracket and swingarm.
+Clean the contact areas on the brake caliper bracket and link fork.

-- Jack up the rear wheel into the swingarm, position it, and insert the wheel spindle. - ✓ The brake linings are correctly positioned. - Place the chain on the sprocket. - Position chain adjuster 2.
+- Jack up the rear wheel into the link fork, position it, and insert the wheel spindle. - ✓ The brake linings are correctly positioned. - Place the chain on the sprocket. - Position chain adjuster 2.
 Mount nut 3, but do not tighten it yet.

-- Mount the left and right chain adjusters in the same position. - Make sure that chain adjusters (2) are fitted correctly on the adjusting screws.
-Tighten nut (3).
+- Mount the left and right chain adjusters in the same position. - Make sure that chain adjusters 2 are fitted correctly on the adjusting screws.
+Tighten nut 3.

-In order for the rear wheel to be correctly aligned, the markings on the left and right chain adjusters must be in the same position relative to reference markings (b).
+In order for the rear wheel to be correctly aligned, the markings on the left and right chain adjusters must be in the same position relative to reference markings ().